 - When the Task completes, switch to the VM’s Performance tab to review the current information.

 Check Update Performance History

 You can filter the events for a manage system to check for recent success or failure to retrieve performance metrics.

-- With either the top-level of the Operational view tree or a managed system selected, switch to the Events tab.
+- With either the top-level of the Operational view tree or a cloud account (managed system) selected, switch to the Events tab.

 - Click Show Advanced Filters and choose Type > contains > Update.